-The term "unfair lending practices" encompasses many different type of activities when it comes to loan origination and is frequently used to describe any fraudulent, abusive, discriminatory, or deceptive lending practice.
+The term "unfair lending practices" encompasses many different types of activities when it comes to loan origination.
+This term is frequently used to describe any fraudulent, abusive, discriminatory, or deceptive lending practice.
 For example, the following actions can constitute unfair lending practices:

-Rescinding the mortgage will stop a foreclosure, but this usually only works if you can arrange a refinance to return the remaining loan principal to the lender.
-In a robust real estate market this is not a problem, but with a property that is underwater (where the value of the home is less the amount owed), refinancing may not be possible and a court may require you to demonstrate that you can actually complete a valid tender before allowing the rescission.
+Rescinding the mortgage will stop a foreclosure, but this tactic usually only works if you can arrange a refinance to return the remaining loan principal to the lender.
+A court might require you to demonstrate that you can actually complete a valid tender before allowing the rescission.

 Creditor overreaching and predatory lending are two common types of misconduct that constitute unfair lending practices.

 Both types of overreaching may be present in a single transaction.
-If so, this can quickly lead for a foreclosure since the loan is most likely unsuitable and unsustainable for the borrower.
+If so, a foreclosure might happen because the loan is most likely unsuitable and unsustainable for the borrower.

 Some examples of creditor overreaching include:

-Creditors that engage in these types of acts may have violated TILA and also be subject to any number of other legal claims, including violations of state unfair and deceptive practices laws and fair lending laws.
+Creditors that engage in these types of acts might have violated TILA and could also be subject to any number of other legal claims, including violations of state unfair and deceptive practices laws and fair lending laws.